BookBytes/halliganClue/README.md

 ## TODO

-- Remove characters from order w/ accusations
 - Fix passageways, movements
 - Make up print-out sheets for investigator clue tracker (Juliana) for in-class live demo so everyone can try
-- After game is totally functional change player number back to 6 (and see below in would be nice)
+- After game is totally functional change player number back to 6
+- Add message for early start to allow games of varying player group size (2-6), starts automatically at 6

 ## Would be nice
-Notify everyone turn is being taken
+- Notify everyone turn is being taken
-Better ordering of player
+- Better ordering of player
-Game end request
+- Game end request
-Block the door
+- Block the door
-drop out of character order
-Add message for early start to allow games of varying player group size (2-6), starts automatically at 6 (should be pretty simple)